keboola/developers-docs/extend/custom-science/python/index.md

 Here is our current
 [list of pre-installed packages](https://github.com/keboola/docker-custom-python/blob/master/Dockerfile#L22).
 You can use those with `import`.
 If you know of another useful standard package to pre-install, we would like to hear about it.

 ## Reading and Writing files
-Tables from Storage are imported to Python script from CSV files.
+Tables from Storage are imported to the Python script from CSV files.
 The CSV files can be read by standard python functions from the [csv packages](https://docs.python.org/3/library/csv.html).
 You can read the CSV files either to vectors (numbered columns) or to dictionaries (named columns).
 The directory structure follows our general [docker interface](/extend/common-interface/) - so input tables are stored as CSV files in `in/tables/`, output tables are stored in `out/tables/`.
 It is recommended to explicitly specify the CSV formatting options.
-Below is code for basic reading and writing files, it is also available in our [git repository](https://github.com/keboola/docs-custom-science-example-python-basic)
+Below is the code for basic reading and writing files, it is also available in our [git repository](https://github.com/keboola/docs-custom-science-example-python-basic)

     import csv